prasenjit52282/docker-stealth-openvpn/README.md

 That's where this setup is coming from.
 Basically what it does is:

 - Utilizes [Stunnel](https://www.stunnel.org/) to encrypt the traffic.
-- Use port 993 (IMAP TLS) to pass the traffic.
+- Use port 443 (SSL TLS) to pass the traffic.
 - Use OpenVPN as the VPN solution.

 To provide Stunnel access securely, it relies on another